 While we’re going to cover several things that you can control to combat a slow website, perhaps the most important thing you can control is which web hosting company you use.
 While the choices may seem endless, the fact is, one or two large conglomerates own many web hosts.
 GreenGeeks is an independently owned and operated hosting company that has been providing high-performance, ecologically conscious hosting since 2008.

 Along with providing our users their choice of data center locations and scalable resources, we have also developed a proprietary set of tools and services called PowerCacher that provides page speed acceleration on our Ecosite Pro or Ecosite Premium hosting accounts.
 We’re confident that PowerCacher technology provides the fastest website platform you can find anywhere.
-Add the 300% renewable energy offset that GreenGeeks delivers, and you’ve got the best hosting choice available for your website.
+Add the fact that we match every kilowatt of power we take from the electrical grid with three times the amount in the form of renewable energy via the Bonneville Environmental Foundation, and you’ve got the best hosting choice available for your website.

 Okay, that’s the end of the sales pitch. 🙂 These tips will be of use to you wherever your website is hosted (but try GreenGeeks anyway, you won’t be sorry).